venimu/lab-01-market-product-and-git/LAB_STORY.md

     - Request a review from a classmate.

-4. After review (see Task 4), you will update the file and merge.
+4. Continue with next tasks, the reviews will be done in Task 4.

 ---